nmaillard/Phoenix-Hive/README.md

 ADD JAR /path_to_jar/phoenix-hive-<version>.jar;
 ```
 #### Writing Example
-To write data from Hive to Phoenix, define a table backed by the desired Phoenix table:
+To write data from Hive to Phoenix, you must define a table backed by the desired Phoenix table:
+here is an example
 ```SQL
 CREATE [EXTERNAL] TABLE phoenix (
     code      STRING,